data-edu/data-science-in-education/_book/09-wt-aggregate-data.md

 library(dataedu)
 ```

-ROpenSci created the [{tabulizer} package](https://github.com/ropensci/tabulizer) which provides R bindings to the Tabula java library, which can be used to computationaly extract tables from PDF documents. {RJava} is a required package to load {tabulizer}.
+ROpenSci created the [{tabulizer} package](https://github.com/ropensci/tabulizer) which provides R bindings to the Tabula java library, which can be used to computationally extract tables from PDF documents. {RJava} is a required package to load {tabulizer}.
 Unfortunately, installing {RJava} on Macs can be very tedious.
 If you find yourself unable to install {tabulizer}, or would like to skip to the data processing, the data pulled from the PDFs is also saved so we can skip the steps requiring {RJava}.

 ```r